Firmin-Launay/Firmin-Launay.github.io/README.md

-# firmin-launay.github.io
+# firmin.tk

-Website which presents all the projects that I realized or that I am currently working on.
+Website, hosted on GitHub Pages, which presents all the projects that I realized or that I am currently working on.